Accepting New Clients (updated Sep 25)

 Reframe the meaning

-What is the meaning you have made of your partner’s prior romantic history.
-If the narrative you have created in your mind is just a serious of stories that you use to feel less than and jealous than change it.
-Identify the positive aspects of prior relationships and how you have both learned from your history work to find reasons why everything has happened exactly the way it should.
+What is the meaning you have made of your partner’s prior romantic history?
+If the narrative you have created in your mind is just a series of stories that you use to make yourself feel less than and jealous, change it.
+Identify the positive aspects of prior relationships and how you have both learned from your history.
+Work to find reasons why everything has happened exactly the way it should.

 Identify the underlying Cause of your insecurities